AItoAir/tinyboom-local-app/README.md

 $ npm start
 ```

-In your browser, go to to access the Tinyboom Local App: http://localhost:1337
+In your browser, go to this url to access the Tinyboom Local App: http://localhost:1337

 ### Running the webapp inside a docker container
 Tinyboom Local App can be run inside a docker container but first you will need to build a docker image to run the webapp.